oroinc/orocommerce/src/OroB2B/Bundle/ProductBundle/Resources/doc/product-api.md

 ### sku
 Product SKU(s).

-One ore more Product SKU can be provided as request query.
+One or more Product SKU can be provided as request query.

 E.g.: `filter[sku]=0RT28` or `filter[sku]=0RT28,1AB92`